-Germ clue to childhood cancer
+Missing microbes 'cause' childhood cancer

-A UK researcher believes science has now identified what can cause the most common type of cancer in children.
+Our modern germ-free life is the cause of the most common type of cancer in children, according to one of Britain's most eminent scientists.

-Acute lymphoblastic leukaemia affects one in 2,000 children before they turn 16.
+Acute lymphoblastic leukaemia affects one in 2,000 children.

-Prof Mel Greaves of the Institute of Cancer Research thinks it starts with a mutation picked up in the womb and an immune system not exposed to enough microbes early in life.
+Prof Mel Greaves, from the Institute of Cancer Research, has amassed 30 years of evidence to show the immune system can become cancerous if it does not "see" enough bugs early in life.

-Priming infants to cope with germs might prevent the disease, he says.

 Combined events